China's Ai Weiwei will fight tax charges "to the death"

-BEIJING Dissident Chinese artist Ai Weiwei vowed Wednesday to fight tax evasion charges "to the death," a day after the government ordered a company linked to him to pay 15 million yuan ($2.4 million) in back taxes and fines.
+BEIJING Dissident Chinese artist Ai Weiwei vowed on Wednesday to fight tax evasion charges "to the death", a day after the government ordered a company linked to him to pay 15 million yuan (1.4 million pounds) in back taxes and fines.

 The 54-year-old artist, who has been a thorn in the government's side for his satirical art and criticism of contemporary China, was detained without charge for 81 days this year in a move that drew criticism from Western governments.